 - Actually drafting documents (planning documents or documents for public dissemination).

 Most of this work is done collaboratively with the client, with the dual goal of dealing with the problem at hand and providing a model so the client becomes increasingly able to deal with comparable problems without my help.
 Most clients work with me extensively by phone and email, reserving in-person meetings for situations where they are truly necessary.

 I very seldom act as intermediary between the client and the public – facilitating a public meeting or a negotiation, for example.
 The coach and the referee cannot be the same person, and I usually prefer the coach role.
 And I seldom represent the client in interactions with the public; an adequately prepared client can do a far better job on his or her own behalf than any outside spokesperson, however skilled.

-My current fee for outrage management work is $750 an hour plus expenses (first-class airfare, hotels, meals, and ground transportation).
+My current fee is $800 an hour plus expenses (first-class airfare, hotels, meals, and ground transportation).
 I charge the same rate whether the time is spent preparing, speaking, consulting, or traveling.
 (I don’t charge sleeping time!)
 I am always willing to translate this hourly rate into a flat fee, based on our joint estimate of how much time the job will take.